 By definition, shortening is any type of fat that is solid at room temperature; lard, hydrogenated solidified oils, margarine, and even butter can be used as shortening.
 However, in the modern kitchen, the word "shortening" mainly refers to hydrogenated oils, such as vegetable shortening.
 Similar to lard, vegetable shortening is a semi-solid fat with a high smoke point and low water content, making it a safe choice for frying.
 It is also used in baking to create tender results.
 Shortening is 100 percent fat, doesn't have any odor or flavor, and does not require refrigeration.

 - Made Of: Soybean, palm, or cottonseed oil

 What Is Vegetable Shortening?

-Unlike butter or lard, vegetable shortening has a neutral flavor.
+Unlike butter or lard, vegetable shortening has a neutral flavor, unless butter-flavored shortening is being used.
 This makes it useful for applications where strong fat flavors are not desired.
-However, some vegetable shortenings have artificial butter flavor added and are used as an inexpensive replacement for butter.
-If you want to avoid the buttery taste, read shortening packages carefully.

-Vegetable shortening is high in calories, containing around 113 calories per tablespoon.
+Because it is 100 percent fat, vegetable shortening is high in calories and fat, containing around 113 calories and 12.7 grams fat per tablespoon.
 There are no carbs, protein, vitamins (with the exception of vitamin K, though it's minimal), or minerals in vegetable shortening.
 Past iterations of shortening earned a reputation for being high in trans-fatty acids.
 Realizing this didn't appeal to many consumers, most shortening manufacturers reformulated their products to reduce trans fats or eliminate them entirely.